2030 FIFA World Cup: Proposed venues

-Prior to finalising the bid book on 31 July 2024, the Royal Spanish Football Federation announced its proposed 11 stadiums from 9 cities to host matches.
-The federation had also proposed two more stadiums, Nou Mestalla in Valencia, and Estadio de Balaídos in Vigo, but their inclusion would have exceeded FIFA's maximum of twenty stadiums.
+Prior to finalising the bid book on 31 July 2024, the Royal Spanish Football Federation announced that a proposed 11 stadiums in 9 cities would host matches."
 The host city list was finalised 12 days later.
-It includes six stadiums in six cities in Morocco, three stadiums in two cities in Portugal, and eleven stadiums in nine cities in Spain, for a total of twenty stadiums in seventeen cities.
+It includes six stadiums in six cities in Morocco, three stadiums in two cities in Portugal, and eleven stadiums in nine cities in Spain for a total of twenty stadiums in seventeen cities.
+A total of twenty-three different venues are under consideration for hosting matches during the tournament.

 In April 2025, some residents of San Sebastián wrote to FIFA asking to be removed as a host city amid overtourism.
 On 12 July 2025, Málaga withdrew due to logistical reasons regarding the renovation of Estadio La Rosaleda.
+On 15 March 2026, the mayor of A Coruña, Inés Rey, and also the president of Deportivo de A Coruña, Juan Carlos Escotet, announced they would withdraw as host city due to hosting costs despite having plans to upgrade the Estadio de Riazor.